 I discovered the existence of the Valley of Fire in Nevada completely by accident.
-I never knew it existed until one day a photo from this location popped up on my Google+ stream a few days before going to Utah.
+I never knew it existed until a photo from this location popped up on my Google+ stream a few days before going to Utah.
 I decided to stop by on my drive home.
-It's about 45 minutes to an hour out of Las Vegas.
-I really wish I would have known about this place before, I go to Vegas regularly and it would be nice to shoot here regularly.
+It’s about 45 minutes to an hour out of Las Vegas.
+I wish I had known about this place before.
+I go to Vegas regularly, and it would be nice to shoot here regularly.
 There is so much to see and do here.
-I highly recommend stopping by if you're in the area.
+I highly recommend stopping by if you’re in the area.

-On this trip we didn't really have time to explore the Valley since it was just a 1 hour pit stop.
+On this trip, we didn’t have time to explore the Valley since it was just a one-hour pit stop.
 We ended up stopping by two locations.
-The campgrounds which has all these little caves.
-And the Cabins which are pretty cool.
+The campgrounds have all these little caves and pretty cool Cabins.
 It took me a while to figure out how to find the Fire Cave.
 I had no idea where it was and ended up asking a ranger.

-If you're heading there from the Las Vegas route, The Valley Fire Cave will be located on the first turn off to the left right before the Camp grounds.
-It's a dirt road.
-You'll go about 100 yards up a little hill then the road dips down.
-Find parking and the cave will be to your right behind the first large rock structure.
+If you’re heading there from the Las Vegas route, The Valley Fire Cave will be located on the first turn-off to the left right before the Campgrounds.
+It’s a dirt road.
+You’ll go about 100 yards up a little hill, then the road dips down.
+Find parking.
+The cave will be to your right, behind the first large rock structure.

 I was looking for the Fire Cave from the east entrance.
-And couldn't figure out how to find it.
-But if you come form the east, it's going to be your very last turn off after the campgrounds on your right.
-It's pretty easy to find once you're in the right area.
+And couldn’t figure out how to find it.
+But if you come from the east, it will be your last turn-off after the campgrounds on your right.
+It’s pretty easy to find once you’re in the right area.

-You'll probably have to mount your camera upside down to get a nice low angle shot.
-Hopefully your tripod will let you do this.
-Or you can use a steadybag if you own one.
+To get a nice low-angle shot, you’ll probably have to mount your camera upside down.
+Hopefully, your tripod will let you do this.
+You can also use a steady bag if you own one.

-For a single shot exposure I imagine the best time to shoot would be early in the morning 9:00am – 10:00am, depending on the season.
-I shoot this at around 2:00pm.
-You can see the direct sun light hitting the base of the cave.
-Which worked fine for me since I was going for an HDR look.
+I imagine the best time to shoot for a single shot exposure would be early, at 9:00 am – 10:00 am, depending on the season.
+I shoot this at around 2:00 pm.
+You can see the direct sunlight hitting the base of the cave, which worked fine for me since I was going for an HDR look.

-Three shot exposure using the Sony A7r and the Canon 16-23mm f2.8L II lens.
+Three-shot exposure using the Sony A7r and the Canon 16-23mm f2.8L II lens.
 With the Metabones Adapter.
-Processed with Photomatix, Lightroom, Photoshop.
+Processed with Photomatix, Lightroom, and Photoshop.

 Camera: Sony A7r